tactcomplabs/sst-tutorials/Tutorials/Containers.md

 In order to install Singularity on your respective system, utilize the instructions provided by the Singularity installation guides.
-For this tutorial, we assume the use of Singularity verison 3.8.
+For this tutorial, we assume the use of Singularity version 3.8.
 Pay special attention to the guidelines associated with installing and utilizing the `Go` infrastructure.

 The installation guide for Singularity 3.8 can be found here: